GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/3-Vector-Search.md

 ## Setup the lab environment

-1. Navigate to the lab folder `~/labs/02-LAB-02/3-Vector-Search/start` within the repository.
+1. Navigate to the lab folder `~/labs/02-LAB-02/3-Vector-Search/start` in the `Terminal` window.

     ```bash
     cd  labs/02-LAB-02/3-Vector-Search/start
-    code .
     ```

     :::info